 So what is an ideal capacity utilization rate?

 One way to answer this question is to research trends and benchmarks for your industry and set the average as your goal.
 Another option is to look at your business’ historical performance.
 For instance, let’s say your highest monthly utilization rate in the past twelve months was 85% — you may choose this as your ideal rate.
-A final option is to calculate your ideal rate based on your business costs, product or service pricing, and profit targets.
+A final option is to calculate your ideal rate based on your business costs, product or service pricing, revenue vs profit margin, and profit targets.

 The formula is: